apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 }
 ```

-As before, Arrow chooses to represent this in a hierarchical fashion with a list of monotonically increasing integers called *offsets* in a `ListArray`, and stores all the values that appear in the lists in a single child array.
-Each consecutive pair of elements in this offset array identifies a slice of the child array for that array index
+As before, Arrow chooses to represent this in a hierarchical fashion as a ListArray.
+This contains a list of monotonically increasing integers called *offsets*, a validity mask if the list is nullable, and a child array containing the list elements.
+Each consecutive pair of elements in the offset array identifies a slice of the child array for that index in the ListArray

-For example, the list of offsets `[0, 2, 3, 3]` contains 3 pairs of offsets, `(0,2)`, `(2,3)`, and `(3,3)`, and is therefore a ListArray of length 3 with the following values:
+For example, a list with offsets `[0, 2, 3, 3]` contains 3 pairs of offsets, `(0,2)`, `(2,3)`, and `(3,3)`, and is therefore a ListArray of length 3 with the following values:

 ```text
 0: [child[0], child[1]]